mariadb-corporation/dev-example-flights/README.md

 ## Getting started <a name="getting-started"></a>

-In order to run the Orders application you will need to have a MariaDB instance to connect to.
+In order to run the Flights application you will need to have a MariaDB instance to connect to.
 For more information please check out "[Get Started with MariaDB](https://mariadb.com/get-started-with-mariadb/)".

 ### Get the code <a name="code"></a>